 Capital One® Savor® Cash Rewards Credit Card

-- You get to earn 3% cash back at restaurants, 2% at supermarkets, and 1% everywhere else.
+- You get to earn 4% cash back on dining and entertainment, 2% on groceries, and 1% everywhere else.
 The absolute best part of this deal is that there is no spending cap on the bonus categories, so your cash back is unlimited.
-There is also no annual fee and an intro bonus of $150.
+There is also no annual fee and an intro bonus of $500.